-Brantwood is open Wednesday to Sunday 10:30 until 4 pm
+Brantwood is open Everyday 10:30 until 5 pm

 Brantwood is open all year, closing Mondays and Tuesdays during mid November to mid March.
 For restaurant opening times please click here.
 Visitors to the house are introduced to Ruskin’s world by a brief introductory video and are then free to explore the seven historical rooms which he occupied during his lifetime, all of which are filled with his furniture, art and objects.
 Information panels are in each of the rooms (foreign translations are also available) and volunteer stewards are often on hand to answer questions.
 For younger visitors there are a range of quizzes and activity sheets.
 Entry to the house also includes admission to the Blue Gallery and Severn Studio where there is a changing programme of specially curated exhibitions.